alythobani/obsidian-callout-commands/README.md

 ## Feedback

-If you have any feedback or suggestions, feel free to [open an issue](https://github.com/alythobani/obsidian-callout-toggles/issues) and I'd be happy to take a look!
+If you have any feedback or suggestions, feel free to [open an issue](https://github.com/alythobani/obsidian-callout-toggles/issues) and I'd be happy to take a look when I can.

 ## Appreciation